iamkalai/SNOpenInNewWindow/README.md

-# SN Export Updatesets With Name
+# SN Open In New Window

 ## Description